florianeckerstorfer/grunt-sculpin/README.md

 Type: `String`
 Default value: `sculpin`

-Path to console application that you want to use.
+Path to Sculpin binary that you want to use.

 ### Usage Examples